Pierre Morain: Trial and imprisonment

 He faced trial shortly afterwards.
 The president of the court, considering his involvement alongside a number of Algerian liberation activists in the 1 May Lille street protest, asked for confirmation that Morain himself was nevertheless French.
 The attempt to obtain confirmation on this point elicited the following memorable clarification from Morain: "I'm not French.
 I'm a worker" (" moi je ne suis pas français, je suis ouvrier ").
-Along with three Algrerian activists, Morain was sentenced to a five-month prison term on account of his participation in the events on 1 May 1955.
+Along with three Algerian activists, Morain was sentenced to a five-month prison term on account of his participation in the events on 1 May 1955.
 A headline in the next edition of "Le Libertaire", which appeared on 7 July 1955, made clear that the anarchist publication was in no doubt over Morain's Frenchness, "Our comrade is the first anticolonialist Frenchman to receive a jail term since the start of the November events [campaigning for Algerian independence]" ("Notre camarade est le premier militant anticolonialiste français incarcéré depuis le débuts des événements de novembre").
 Later, the authorities appealed the sentence which was in the end extended so that he was locked up till 29 March 1956.